Code1983/VLSI-Physical-Verification-Workshop/README.md

 ### I/O Cells

 ## Project set-up best practices
+### Folder structure
+Project_root
+|--xschem
+|--mag
+|--netgen
+### Xschem
+* It is preferebale to keep the circuit part that will be turned into layout self-contained. i.e no components that would not be part of layout like voltage or current sources.
+Ideally, schematic to be laid out is to appear as a symbol to test bench.
+* Not to use any specific power supply pins.
 # Day 2 - Introduction to DRC and LVS

 ## Basic of Magic